ck2e14/PersonalPortfolioV2/README.md

-Portfolio of Chris Kennedy: projects, skills and resume.
+Personal portfolio: projects, skills and resume.

 This site is hosted at
 chriskennedy.live